 Each eligible National Award Operator is invited to send two official delegates and a youth delegate.

 Where does the Forum take place?

 The Forum takes place in a different country each time.
 Forum 2015 took place in Toronto, Canada.
-Forum 2018 will be held in Accra, Ghana.
+Forum 2018 will be held in Accra, Ghana and hosted by Head of State Award, Ghana.
 National Award Operators who are full members of the Association can bid to host the Forum.